sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/cluster-sensu.md

 ### Redeploy a cluster

-To redeploy a cluster due to an issue like etcd corruption, loss of quorum among cluster members, or unrecoverable hardware failure, read [Remove and redeploy a cluster][23].
+To redeploy a cluster due to an issue like loss of quorum among cluster members, etcd corruption, or hardware failure, read [Remove and redeploy a cluster][23].

 [1]: https://etcd.io/docs/v3.3.13/op-guide/runtime-configuration/